Bluebells and more spring wildflowers in Carley State Park, Minnesota

 When can I see spring flowers in bloom?

-The photos in this story were taken at the very end of April 2021.
+Most of the photos in this story were taken at the very end of April 2021.
 I was a little early for the peak bloom.
 But I’m guessing the bluebells were at their very best within a week of my visit.
 And there were plenty of flowers even when I was there!
+I visited about a week earlier this year (2026), and the bluebells were just starting to bloom.
+There was plenty of rue anemone, a couple of patches of Dutchman’s breeches, and a few trout lilies.
+But that was about it.

 General info about visiting Carley State Park